umee-network/umee/docs/architecture/ADR-005-liquidation.md

 type MsgLiquidate struct {
   Liquidator    sdk.AccAddress
   Borrower      sdk.AccAddress
-  RepayDenom    string
-  RepayAmount   sdk.Int
+  Repayment     sdk.Coin // denom + Amount
   RewardDenom   string
 }
 ```

-RepayDenom is the borrowed asset denom to be repaid (because the borrower may have multiple open borrows).
+Repayment's denom is the borrowed asset denom to be repaid (because the borrower may have multiple open borrows).
 It is always a base asset type (not a uToken).

-RepayAmount is the maximum amount of asset the liquidator is willing to repay.
+Its amount is the maximum amount of asset the liquidator is willing to repay.
 This field enables partial liquidation.

 RewardDenom is the collateral type which the liquidator will recieve in exchange for repaying the borrower's loan.
 It is always a uToken denomination.